-I was born in Piacenza in 1987 and I studied at the University of Milan both for my Bachelor’s (History) and my Master’s degree (Early Modern History).
-My MA thesis, which I completed in spring 2012, was entitled “The Ink War: Political and Religious Propaganda in France under the Reign of Charles IX Valois, 1560-1574” and was supervised by Professor Claudia di Filippo Bareggi and co-supervised by Professor Susanna Peyronel Rambaldi.
+I was born in Piacenza in 1987 and I studied at the University of Milan both for my Bachelor’s (History) and my Master’s degrees (Early Modern History).
+My MA thesis, which I completed in spring 2012, was entitled The Ink War: Political and Religious Propaganda in France under the Reign of Charles IX Valois, 1560-1574: it was supervised by Professor Claudia di Filippo Bareggi and co-supervised by Professor Susanna Peyronel Rambaldi.

 In summer 2012, I was awarded a three-year postgraduate studentship by the Irish Research Council (An Chomhairle um Thaighde in Éirinn), and in September 2012 I started my doctoral studies at the Department of History of Trinity College Dublin under the supervision of Dr Graeme Murdock.
-My PhD thesis, entitled “The Evolving Character of the French Reformed Movement, c.1555-c.1572”, is about the development of the early Reformed churches of France, the first generation of pastors serving these congregations, and the relationship between these ministers and Geneva, home to the Venerable Company of Pastors and its moderators, John Calvin and later Theodore Beza.
+My PhD thesis, entitled The Evolving Character of the French Reformed Movement, c.1555-c.1572, was about the development of the early Reformed church in France, the first generation of pastors serving in its congregations, and the relationship between these ministers and Geneva, home to the Venerable Company of Pastors and its moderators, John Calvin and later Theodore Beza.